Healthy Homes Assessment Pakipaki

 Home Assessments Pakipaki for Rental Properties

-There are many concerns you should look for in a house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to be able to examine during the house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
+There are a few examples:

 • Do you have enough drainage? stopping of draughts?

-The consequences of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of an tenant solutions ruling can be significant for property owners and landlords.
-For specialist assistance, get in touch today to schedule your rental properties house assessment.
+The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy services ruling could be significant for property owners and landlords.
+For professional advice, call today to schedule your rental properties house assessment.

 home assessments for rental properties